 We wish to thank Ed Felten for pointing out the operational similarity between edit automata and database intentions files.
+In addition, Kevin Hamlen, Fred Schneider, Greg Morrisett, and the anonymous reviewers provided insightful comments on an earlier version of this paper.
 ARDA grant NBCHC030106, DARPA award F30602-99-1-0519, and NSF grants CCR-0238328 and CCR-0306313 have provided support for this research.